dolevhayut/amider/FIX_SUMMARY.md

 6. **Expected Result**:
    - Success message appears
    - New messenger appears in the list
-   - Invitation email sent to the messenger
+   - If email provided: Invitation email sent to the messenger
+   - If no email: Messenger created without auth credentials (can be added later)

 ## Security Notes